-We entered this segment in fiscal year 2005 with the formation of our subsidiary, American Homeland Solutions, or AHS, and began generating revenue in the first quarter of 2006.
+We entered this segment in fiscal year 2004 with the formation of our subsidiary, American Homeland Solutions, or AHS, and began generating revenue in the second half of fiscal year 2005.
 Our services include:

 Training Services.
 We design customized training courses for all aspects of disaster, unusual occurrence and emergency responses.
 In this regard, we have developed and own several training courses that meet or exceed the requirements for the federal National Incident Management System, or NIMS, training.
 These courses assist clients in meeting their obligations to prepare their staff to utilize the NIMS.
 Our courses have been approved by California's Commission on Peace Officers Standards and Training, the California Office of Emergency Services and the federal Department of Homeland Security's "Office of Grants and Training", formerly Office of Domestic Preparedness.